Stockbridge

 My life as a Hearing Aid Audiologist began in 2014 when I decided to have a career change as having had many years of international travel working in the textile industry, I wanted to be based in the UK for a better work/life balance.
 I enjoy working with people and to be able to genuinely improve someone’s quality of life puts a smile on my face (as well as my patients!) when they realise what a difference hearing well can make to them.
 Providing audiology services has seen me working in Devon for a hearing brand before moving to Hampshire to deliver hearing care for a national optical company.
 Previously based in Lymington, I have worked across multiple locations across Hampshire and Dorset.

-There is free parking round the corner in the lay-by or in the High Street
+There is free parking round the corner in the lay-by or on the High Street

 The town is well served with buses from Winchester, Andover and Salisbury and bus stops in the High Street.